EPUT services during coronavirus restrictions

 What to do if you have coronavirus symptoms

-Continue to stay at home if you have either:
+Get a test and stay at home if you have:

 - a high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)

 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)